Our Wellington and Manawatū campuses are open, Auckland remains closed at AL4. More information.

-Research by a Massey University PhD candidate into workplace cyberbullying has found that nurses not only experience bullying by other staff, but also by patients and their families.
+Dr Natalia D’Souza, who received her doctoral degree last week, wrote her thesis on workplace cyberbullying and found that nurses not only experience bullying by other staff, but also by patients and their families.

-PhD candidate Natalia D’Souza says the nurses who participated in her study described specific differences between cyberbullying and traditional face-to-face bullying, including the ability for people outside their organisation to bully them constantly.
+Dr D’Souza says workplace bullying in the health sector is well documented, but digital technology is adding a new and potentially harmful element to the experiences of nurses at work.
+The nurses who participated in her study described specific differences between cyberbullying and traditional face-to-face bullying, including the ability for people outside their organisation to bully them constantly.

 “I was told about one case where a nurse was being bullied by a patient’s mother, and she used her son to gain access.
 She would call to ask for help for her son, but then start abusing the nurse, so the nurse was hesitant to block the calls in case it was a genuine emergency.”

-There can also be a public component to cyberbullying when abuse is posted online, Ms D’Souza says.
+There can also be a public component to cyberbullying when abuse is posted online, Dr D’Souza says.

 “This can produce a lot of anxiety as they have no control over who might see it.
 Nurses in this situation worry not only about their job and their own wellbeing, but also about the effect on their families should they see the content.”